Find a Guide

-The guide directory details all those Accredited Members who have chosen to advertise their expertise and services as guides on the Guild website.
+The Find a Guide directory details all those Accredited Members who have chosen to advertise their expertise and services as guides on the Guild website.
 Each of these has passed our Accreditation Programme in which they have demonstrated the skills needed for us to say that they are high-quality guides who will give you a great tour.

 Please note, the Guild does not recommend or endorse any of the commercial products or companies of the members listed below.
 We are not responsible for checking that those listed below have complied with the relevant legislation or regulations in the jurisdictions they are based or guide in.
-Many are members of ETOA or other local guiding associations and some have a local permit to work with children or vulnerable adults.
+Many are members of ETOA or other local guiding associations and some have a local authorisation to work with children or vulnerable adults.
 But it is your responsibility to ensure they meet all the criteria you need for them to work with your group.

-Finally, this list shows only our Accredited Guides.
-Our Ordinary Members are not listed here and if you would like to check whether a particular individual is a member of the Guild, or for any other further help, please contact the Guild Secretary via our Contacts Page.
+Finally, this list shows only our Accredited Members.
+Our Ordinary Members are not listed here and if you would like to check whether a particular individual is a member of the Guild, or for any other further help (for example satisfying a request for which you cannot seem to find a guide), please contact the Guild Secretary via our Contacts Page.

-Some of our Accredited Guides have experience of researching military aspects of family history, and may be able to assist with your genealogical enquiries.
+Many Guides can develop bespoke personalised tours and can research where particular ancestors might have fought or died based on information which you may have, and this is generally part of their service.
+If you want to advice on following a particular ancestor and / or help and advice on researching military aspects of family history, there are several Accredited Members who may be able to assist with your genealogical enquiries.
 A list of those members is here; if you would like to seek their assistance, contact details can be found by selecting their profile from those shown on this page.

 Stephen Chambers